Birding Festival: Tour Leaders

 • PAUL MOREY

-Paul Morey has worked in the wildlife field for 25 years, researching and managing for a wide array of natural resources with four different land management and wildlife agencies (NPS, BLM, USFS, USFWS).
-Paul is Chief of Natural Resources for Mesa Verde National Park.
+Paul Morey has worked in the natural resources field for 30 years researching and managing a wide array of animals including songbirds, raptors, coyotes, and wolves.
+He is currently the Chief of Natural Resources at Mesa Verde National Park where he oversees the wildlife, vegetation, and physical sciences program.

 songbird silhouetteBirding Festival General Information